Chapter 24

 Ernest nodded, and left the room.
 With a backward glance and tentative smile at her namesake, the younger Yvette followed.

-“You are prepared,” I said to my older self.
+“You are prepared,” I said to my older self, taking the proffered items.

 “Yes,” the old man replied.
 “You are.
 Go on.
 It’s time.”

-I wanted to say yet another, hopefully final, goodbye to Wilbur, but he was slumped asleep across the desk – not with his familiar face, but that of an Orlani demon.
+I wanted to say yet another, hopefully final, goodbye to Wilbur, but he was slumped asleep across the desk—wearing not his familiar face, but that of an Orlani demon.
 Now, however, I felt no fear or revulsion.
 Too many other things to occupy my mind, no doubt.
 Too many other shocks to the system to deal with.

 “Don’t worry,” said the older me, “it’s all set up, and we can wake him if we need him.
 I’ll give him your goodbyes.
 Get going.”